Kaizen-agent/kaizen-agent/kaizen-agent-docs/docs/intro.md

 # Introduction to Kaizen Agent

-**Test, debug, and improve your AI agents automatically.** Kaizen Agent runs your agents, analyzes failures, and fixes code and prompts using AI.
+**The AI Agent That Improves Your LLM App**

+Kaizen Agent autonomously tests your app using input and ideal output pairs, detects failures, suggests fixes, and opens PRs — so your LLM gets better with every iteration.

 ## What is Kaizen Agent?

-Kaizen Agent acts as an AI debugging engineer that continuously tests, analyzes, and improves your AI agents and LLM applications.
-Instead of manually writing test cases and debugging failures, you simply:
+Kaizen Agent is your AI development teammate that levels up your LLM applications.
+Instead of manually testing and iterating on your agents, you simply:

 1. Define your test inputs and evaluation criteria in YAML
 2. Run `kaizen test-all --auto-fix`
-3. Let Kaizen automatically test, analyze failures, and improve your code
+3. Let Kaizen automatically test, analyze, and improve your code

+Think of Kaizen Agent not as QA, but as a dev teammate that accelerates your development by automating what slows you down.

 ## Watch Kaizen Agent in Action